hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 ~~~
 /usr/bin/cowsay
  ___________________
-< Hello from inside the Container >
+< Hello from inside the container >
  -------------------
         \   ^__^
          \  (oo)\_______